AMSP-04/NETN-LOG/NETN-LOG.md

 * During delivery phase (after disembarkment has started and before complete):
     * All units already disembarked or partially disembarked are kept by the service Consumer.
 The service Provider needs a Cancellation of the transport service after it is started, and transported units will remain on the transporter.

-Figure 9-24: Cancellation of the Transport Service after Disembarkment is Started, Units not yet Disembarked will Remain on the Transporter.

-Figure 9-25: The Consumer Requests a New Transport Service, Disembarkment of Transported Units after a Cancellation of a Previous Transport Service.

 ##	Disaggregation of Units for Transportation